DTJF/libpruio/src/doc/_1_features.md

   the first call to the setValue member function (ie.
   GpioUdt::setValue() or PwmMod::setValue() ).

-Pinmuxing at run-time requires administrator privileges.
-To run your
-\Proj application with user privileges, make sure that digital lines are in the required state (configuration) before executing the code.
+\Proj supports multiple pinmuxing methods.
+Depending on the kernel version and the system configuration pinmuxing at run-time may require administrator privileges.
+The most advanced method is the loadable kernel module, described in section \ref sSecLKM.
+Or you can run your application with user privileges by making sure that digital lines are in the required state (configuration) before executing the code.

 # GPIO # {#SecGpio}